DormanLab/AmpliCI/README.md

 - `--umifile`: FASTA file with UMIs.

-- `--rho`:  The tunning parameter that control the sparsity of the `Gamma` matrix.
+- `--rho`:  Tunning parameter that control the sparsity of the transition matrix `Gamma`.
 We have described how to select `rho` above.

 - `--umilen`: Length of each UMI.